 Once a student has successfully completed an interactive DataCamp exercise, they receive a "success message."
 Success messages not only allow you the opportunity to congratulate a student on their success but are an excellent opportunity to wrap up an exercise by pointing out how the learning objective was achieved using insights from the exercises.
-Ideally, the success message should directly relate to what is written in the context.
+Ideally, the success message should directly relate to what is written in the context, and should provide an interpretation of the results obtained upon submitting a correct solution.
+Think of success messages as part two of the context section.
 Read on for some tips on how to write informative, effective, and insightful success messages.

 How long should the success message be?

-The message should consist of a few words of praise followed by one or two sentences of something informative.
+The message should consist of a few words of praise followed by one or two sentences of informative insight.
 Do not write an essay here!

 Be creative about the praise